gypsydave5/gypsydave5.github.io/posts/go-design-patterns.md

 The Adapter Pattern takes the an object's behaviour and changes its interface by wrapping it in another object.

 The Decorator Pattern takes an object's interface and changes its behaviour by wrapping it in another object.

+---

+[^1]: Not that this is relevant here, but I feel that people take this sgentence too far.
+It says _favor_ composition, not exclusively use it.
+I'm one of the few programmers I know who actually _likes_ inheritance, and thinks its a quick and easy and simple way to get code reuse.
+Whole beautiful systems have been written using inheritance.
+So, use inheritance.
+But not in Go, obviously.

+[^2]: _Design Patterns: Elements of Reusable Software_ by Gamma, Helm, Johnson & Vlissides, p.20